dduan/duan.ca/articles/2021/01/03/human-grade-toml-parser-in-swift.md

 semantic issues related to `a` can be discovered.
 Improvements like this can be added to the parser in many places still.

-Anyways, that's the story of my new TOML parser.
-There's a lot of exciting things left to do.
+Anyways, here's where I abruptly stop the story of my new TOML parser.
+There are a lot of exciting space for improvment.
 So this article might be a "part 1".
 No promises, though.

 [TOMLDecoder]: https://github.com/dduan/TOMDecoder
 [Pointfree]: https://pointfree.co